NASA-AMMOS/MMGIS/docs/pages/Configure/Layers/Vector/Vector.md

 #### Time Type

 _type:_ enum [Requery, Local]
 When the time changes, whether the layer should Requery the source or filter the layer Locally (based on feature properties.
+Note that)

+#### Start Time Property Name

+_type:_ string _optional_
+Optional and only in use if `Time Enabled = true` and `Time Type = Local`.
+The starting time property path.
+Setting this is addition to `Main Time Property Name` casts the feature's time over a range instead of as a single point in time.
+Can use dot-notation for nested path.
+Can be a unix timestamp or an ISO time (end the ISO with a `Z` to designate that it should be treated as a UTC time).

+#### Main Time Property Name

+_type:_ string
+Required in `Time Enabled = true` and `Time Type = Local`.
+The main time property path.
+Can use dot-notation for nested path.
+Can be a unix timestamp or an ISO time (end the ISO with a `Z` to designate that it should be treated as a UTC time).

 #### Time Format